e-runyon/docs/content/javascript/concepts/errors/errors.md

 console.log(message.length);
 ```

-This code snippet will result in a `TypeError` because the we are trying to access the method `.length` of an `undefined` variable.
+This code snippet will result in a `TypeError` because we are trying to access the method `.length` of an `undefined` variable.
 Initializing or reassigning the `message` variable with a String or an Array before accessing it would resolve this issue.

 ```shell
 TypeError: Cannot read properties of undefined (reading 'length')